DUNCANM14/project2/README.md

-# ASE 230 – Project 2
+ASE 230 – Project 2
-## Secure REST API with Laravel 12 + Sanctum + Docker
+Secure REST API with Laravel 12, Sanctum, and Docker

-This is my full Project 2 backend.
-For this project I rebuilt my Project 1 REST API using **Laravel 12**, added full **Sanctum token authentication**, set up a **Docker environment**, and created some shell scripts to make running everything a lot easier.

-Everything you need to run the API is in this repo.
+This is my full backend for Project 2.
+I rebuilt my Project 1 REST API using Laravel 12, added Sanctum token authentication, and set up a full Docker environment so the API is easy to run on any machine.
+Everything you need to run the backend is included here.

-##  What’s Included
+What’s Included

-- Laravel 12 REST API (Users + Friends system)
+Laravel 12 REST API (re-implementation of Project 1)

-- Login endpoint that returns a real API token
-- Sanctum auth handling protected routes
+Sanctum authentication with token-based login

+User CRUD (create, read, update, delete)

+Friends system (add friends and list friends)

-- MySQL 8 database running in Docker
+MySQL 8 running inside Docker

-- phpMyAdmin container for quick DB access
+phpMyAdmin container for database management

+docker-compose.yml to run everything at once

-- `docker-compose.yml` for the whole stack
+Dockerfile for building the Laravel application container

-- Shell scripts (`setup.sh`, `run.sh`) to automate everything
+Shell scripts (setup.sh and run.sh) for automation

-- Browser-based API tester (`public/test_api.html`)
+Browser-based API tester located in public/test_api.html

-- Clean project structure, migrations, controllers, and models
+Migrations, models, controllers, and all project files

-##  How To Run The Project
+How To Run The Project

-### 1. Clone the repo
+Clone the repository

 git clone https://github.com/DUNCANM14/project2.git
 cd project2

-shell
-Copy code

-### 2. Make your `.env` file
+Create the .env file

 cp .env.example .env

-yaml
-Copy code
-Change the DB settings if needed:
+Update the database section to match the docker-compose settings:

 DB_CONNECTION=mysql
 DB_HOST=mysql
 DB_PORT=3306